jldantas/libmft/README.md

 Entries will not be loaded if they are empty (signature equals to "\x00\x00\x00\x00").

-#### Attributes

-- STANDARD_INFORMATION fields: Class ID, "version" and "max version" fields
-  - Nobody knows exactly what they are used for
-- FILE_NAME fields: Allocated Size, Real size
-  - It is not updated by windows, use the data fields to get the real size

 ### Multithread/multiprocessing

 I've tried to implement the loading of the file using multiple processes